sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-790	Domino and Tromino Tiling    		39.7%	Medium
+return the number of ways to reach 2xN tile.
+dp: two kind of shapes to reach final status.
+L shape and I shape.

+->>

 <<-795	Number of Subarrays with Bounded Maximum    		46.9%	Medium
 return number of subarrays whose max is in the range [L,R].
 - each element can be a max of some subarray. so we discard those elements not in the range